 We need to keep certain steps in mind to analyze the trend of any security within minutes (for freshers) and within seconds (for the hardworking traders who will do their homework )

 First and foremost, remember that the chart is a result of millions of traders buying and selling their stocks every minute.
-Hence there is Demand and Supply at any given point of time.
+Hence there is Demand and Supply at any given point in time.
 When there is demand, the price goes up and when there is supply, the price goes down.
 Hence the price of a stock can not move up in a straight line.